j4k13/Capstone/README.md

 # Capstone
-Android app linked with a server side database that spreads local warnings based on user location.
+Android app linked with a web application that spreads local warnings based on user location.